Skip to content

 • Understanding of Core Concepts

-• Basic knowledge of databases and data storage
+• Basic knowledge of Go programming and interfaces

 • Familiarity with vector embeddings and similarity search